SRJPE/system-design-docs/model_output_storage.md

 ### Proposed Solution

-- Create a blob storage for the model fit
+- Create a blob storage for the model fit.
+I do not think that the file name will matter as we will be storing metadata in the SRJPE database.
+One item to keep in mind is if we want to have a version structure for the filenames or a unique identifier for each file.

 - Add a table to SRJPE database that includes metadata about the model as well as key parameters from the output file and a field that can be used to locate the model fit object that will be stored in blob storage.
+See the ERD (tab Model Fits).
+I don't have the whole review process for "approved" model fits worked out so don't think we should complicate it too much now.
+I decided to structure the table as a long table where there will be multiple rows for each model/site/year/week based on the parameter and statistic.
+I couldn't think of any tradeoffs of why one way was better so thought longer was cleaner.

+- Making model output available in SRJPEdata: We will need to create a pull data script to pull the output data into the SRJPEdata package to make it available.
+This information will be helpful for plotting in the dashboard and for making results available.
+Most users will not need the full model fit.

+- Making model fits available: We need to create a function for a user to connect to the blob storage and access the most up to date fit object.
+If we make the file name useful we won't have to connect to the database first and can just pull directly from the blob.
+The users here will be FlowWest when we run the models or modelers like Josh.
+Might be easier to make a public blob storage so we don't have to deal with authentication.

 ### Alternative Solution